Legit-Labs/legitify/docs/github/repository/repository_has_too_many_admins.md

 severity: LOW

 ### Description
 Repository admins are highly privileged and could create great damage if they are compromised.
-It is recommeneded to limit the number of Repository Admins to the minimum required (recommended maximum 3 admins).
+It is recommended to limit the number of Repository Admins to the minimum required (recommended maximum 3 admins).

 ### Threat Example(s)
 A compromised user with admin permissions can initiate a supply chain attack in a plethora of ways.